image

 Lung Lok Shui

-This spot is located in the outer coast of Ping Chau facing the southwest direction.
+It is located in the outer coast of Tung Ping Chau and faces the southwest.
 It is a bed of long thick rock with triangular edge resembles a dragon's back extending into the sea.
 That is why it is so-called Lung Lok Shui.
-The formation of rock in such peculiar shape is resulted of differential resistance of different rock layers to erosion.
+The formation of rock in peculiar shape is the result of various resistance of different rock layers to erosion.

 Back Back to Top